Permanent residence UK

-Permanent resident UK
+Permanent Resident UK

-Also known as Indefinite Leave to Remain, UK permanent residence is an immigration status granted to a person without the Right of Abode – basically the UK green card or permanent residence card UK.
+Also known as Indefinite Leave to Remain, UK permanent residence is an immigration status granted to a person without the Right of Abode – the UK green card or permanent residence card UK.

 Who is eligible for resident status?